piotrkilczuk/django-inline-ordering/README.rst

 Installation
 ------------

-1. Put 'inline-ordering' on your python path
+1. Put 'inline_ordering' on your python path

-2. Add 'inline-ordering' to INSTALLED_APPS tuple in settings file
+2. Add 'inline_ordering' to INSTALLED_APPS tuple in settings file

 Usage
 -----